lnguyen96/CSCI-4448/HW1/README.md

 Then you should navigate to the folder containing all the downloaded files using your command prompt

-For example my files lie inside a folder called HW1 inside of my repository folder, I would then use the following command to get into the correct directory
+For example, my files lie inside a folder called HW1 inside of my repository folder, so I would then use the following command to get into the correct directory

 ```
 cd Documents\CSCI4448\CSCI-4448\HW1